 Early French immersion is available in London, St. Thomas and Woodstock.
-In addition, a secondary school French Immersion program is available at Mother Teresa Catholic Secondary School in London and St. Mary's Catholic High School in Woodstock and St. Joseph's Catholic High School in St. Thomas.
+In addition, secondary school French programs are available at Mother Teresa Catholic Secondary School in London, St. Mary's Catholic High School in Woodstock and St. Joseph's Catholic High School in St. Thomas.

 Artistically and musically inclined students can attend grades 5-8 at St. Mary Choir and Orchestra School, which offers a concentrated music and arts program.
 Students with special needs are welcomed and provided for in our school communities.